tytydraco/yessleep/out/Eternal_Oasis_I_stumbled_into_a_hotel_for_the_supernatural_The_smell_of_death_was_suffocating_Part_1.md

 His last words were on my lips, while the girl's tears stained my cheeks pressed to my pillows.

 “Winnie!”
 Karma yelled, tearing me from yet another sleep-mare.
 “Wake up!”
 Her high-pitched screech instantly ripped me from slumber, and I swallowed the word *‘beautiful’* with the majority of my breakfast.
-Thankfully, my roommate was quick to shatter the dream, or nightmare, or whatever the hell it was.
+Thankfully, my roommate was quick to shatter the dream, or nightmare, or whatever the heck it was.
 Karma's stomps were loud and angry, and when she finally stopped right in front of me, I was shocked to see a crumpled piece of paper hanging from her manicured fingers.
-Oh, Gosh, no.
+Oh, gosh, no.

 It was a "polite" request for me to vacate the room.